-Energy system runs on data, and to make transition towards a truly smart grids with blockchain, we need to find a way to connect the meter data with the blockchain.
-Usually, if you ask someone within the energy & blockchain space: "How do you provide energy data to the blockchain?", the answer for most is simple...
+Energy systems run on data.
+To transition towards a truly smart grid, we need to find a way to connect the energy data meter with the blockchain.
+Usually, if you ask the question, "How do you provide energy data to the blockchain?" to someone within the energy & blockchain industry, the answer for most is simple: oracle.

 What on earth is this "Oracle"?

-Smart Contracts (“programs on blockchain”) are good at working with the data that is already on the blockchain.
-However, they lack the ability to just “know” by themselves the real-life data, like water polo match score.
-Such information needs to be fed into a smart contract in a reliable way.
+Smart Contracts (“programs on blockchain”) are good at working with the data already on the blockchain.
+However, they cannot just “know” the real-life data by themselves, like a water polo match score.
+Such information needs to be fed into a smart contract reliably.

-In this sense, Oracle is (any) service that (reliably) provides the data to the blockchain.
+In this sense, an oracle is any service that (reliably) provides the energy data to the blockchain.

 Let’s follow the example of a water polo game.
-It usually works like this… Someone through smart contract places a bet on the outcome of a water polo match.
-Then one or more of the Oracles [1,2,3,4] would provide the score of that game to the smart contract, on top of that there could be various dispute mechanisms to ensure ultimate correctness of that data.
-All this works thanks to the simple fact that final score of that water polo game is publicly accessible.
-As a result, one side wins, someone loses (or it is a tie).
-Simple, right?
-Let’s try to make the energy data Oracle then.
+It usually works like this: through a smart contract, someone places a bet on the outcome of a water polo match.
+Then one or more of the oracles [1,2,3,4] would provide the game’s score to the smart contract.
+On top of that, there could be various dispute mechanisms to ensure that data’s ultimate correctness.
+All this works thanks to the simple fact that the final score of that water polo game is publicly accessible.
+As a result, one side wins, someone loses (or it’s a tie).

 Source of truth for the energy data